Psychloor/time_manager/README.md

     return 0;
 }
 ```
 ## Core Concepts

 ### Fixed Timestep
 Physics runs at a constant rate (e.g., 60 Hz) regardless of rendering framerate.
 This ensures deterministic, stable simulation.

 ### Accumulator Pattern
-The library accumulates frame time and consumes it in fixed-size chunks for physics updates:
+The library accumulates frame time and computes how many fixed-size physics steps to run each frame:
 ```
 accumulator += frameTime
-while (accumulator >= physicsTimestep) {
-    updatePhysics(physicsTimestep)
+stepsD = floor((accumulator + epsilon) / physicsTimestep)
+lagging = stepsD > maxPhysicsSteps
+steps = lagging ? maxPhysicsSteps : stepsD

+remainder = fmod(accumulator, physicsTimestep)
+if lagging:
+    accumulator = remainder         # preserve only the < dt remainder
+else:
-    accumulator -= physicsTimestep
+    accumulator -= steps * physicsTimestep

-}
+alpha = accumulator / physicsTimestep
 ```
+This is equivalent to the traditional while-loop approach but computed in constant time.
+A tiny epsilon helps avoid missing a step due to floating-point rounding at exact boundaries.

 ### Interpolation
 To maintain smooth visuals, positions are interpolated between physics states: